-- .1 All tests shall be documented.

-- .2 Produce test forms to allow for recording the results of the simulations and tests.

-- .3 Demonstrate operation of the DCS interface to the plant DCS.

-- .4 Advise Contract Administrator of the date of testing.
-Contract Administrator may, at their discretion, observe factory acceptance testing based on the completeness of the submittal or other factors.

-- .1 Demonstration tests to include:

-- .1 Complete demonstration of meeting the requirements of the applicable Functional Requirements Specification.

-- .2 Response times to operator actions.

-- .3 Controller processor spare capacity.

-- .4 HMI graphics templates and overall system screen layout.

-- .5 HMI trends.

-- .6 Alarm system capabilities.
+- .1 All tests shall be documented. - .2 Produce test forms to allow for recording the results of the simulations and tests. - .3 All points to the SCADA system will be tested with the assistance of City personnel. - .4 Advise Contract Administrator of the date of testing.
+Contract Administrator may, at their discretion, observe factory acceptance testing based on the completeness of the submittal or other factors. - .1 Demonstration tests to include: - .1 Complete demonstration of meeting the requirements of the applicable - .2 Functional Requirements Specification. - .3 Response times to operator actions. - .4 Controller processor spare capacity. - .5 HMI graphics templates and overall system screen layout. - .6 HMI trends. - .7 Alarm system capabilities. - .8 System programming and configuration capability. - .5 The Contract Administrator may request additional tests and simulations at the FAT.